It’s time to do something with all those photos!

-The first thing to do is determine why you want to organize your printed photos.
+The first thing to do is determine why you want organizing solutions for your printed photos.

 -Do you have a graduation or wedding coming up and want to display the best of the best?
 Even make a video showing some highlights put to music?

--Do you want to share some “vintage” photos on social media to celebrate birthdays and anniversaries?
+-Would you like to share some “vintage” photos on social media to celebrate birthdays and anniversaries?

 Unfortunately, there may be times that you need older photos very quickly.
 For instance, when you are preparing for a funeral.
 It is times like these, that it it would be much easier to find the photos if they were organized.